Five Things You Need to Know about Inventory Optimization in the Digital Age

 What happens next is very different from traditional inventory management.
 By applying ”stock-to-service” curves, software designed for this purpose optimizes every single service level and safety stock level by SKU-Location.
 You can even automatically define different target ranges for each service class.
 For example the aggregated service level goal for “accessories” could be 93% with a lower limit of 89%.
 The inventory optimization tools then calculates how to service this range in a way that minimizes stock investment.

-4. Probability forecasting is the key to service-driven inventory optimization.
+4. Probability forecasting is the key to a service-driven inventory optimization process.
 Let’s face it: the age of forecasting as the end goal has passed.
 You can try and try, but you’ll never be able to do better than incremental forecast improvements.
 Probability forecasting identifies a range of outcomes and the probability of each of those outcomes occurring.
 A probability forecast that takes uncertainty into account helps you manage risk.
-It’s not just about improving averagedemand predictions but assessing the entire range of possible outcomes—including demand volatility, which has the biggest impact on service levels.
+It’s not just about improving average demand predictions but assessing the entire range of possible outcomes—including demand volatility, which has the biggest impact on service levels.
 This information is used to calculate the optimal inventory targets.
 So essentially, probability forecasting helps you reduce risks related to demand volatility–excess and obsolete inventory, expediting costs, and capacity challenges, and more–by decoding that uncertainty into a smarter stock mix.

 5. Machine learning improves inventory optimization–and elevates your planners.
 Gartner predicts that, “by 2020, 95% of SCP vendors will be utilizing supervised and unsupervised machine learning somewhere in their SCP solutions.”
 Machine learning’s ability to find patterns in huge data sets and also get smarter over time make it the perfect complement to human inventory planning efforts.